Zirias/libircbot/README.md

 This is a library providing a framework for implementing an IRC bot in C.

 So far, it is only suitable for pure "fun" bots.
-It doesn't offer TLS, managing channel or user modes, authenticating with services and any of that.
+It doesn't offer managing channel or user modes, authenticating with services and any of that.
 It *does* offer reacting on typical bot commands, other PRIVMSGs, channel joins etc.

+TLS is available by adding `WITH_TLS=1` for building.
+This requires OpenSSL (or a compatible library).
+You can do for example:

+    make WITH_TLS=1
+    make WITH_TLS=1 install

+Any value other than `0`, `no`, `off` or `false` will enable TLS support.

 ## Quick start